lluis90badia/projects/data_analyst_projects/salary_survey_excel_powerbi/README.md

 - Bonus Variable Standardisation:<br>Added a binary column for the “bonus” variable, indicating “YES” if the value is greater than 0, and “NO” if the cell is blank or 0.
 - Data Segregation:<br>Segregated columns into sheets based on Demography, Salary, Location, and Job data to facilitate the creation of a data model in Power BI.

-3. Data Preparation & Visualisation in Power BI:
+### 3. Data Preparation & Visualisation in Power BI:

 - Data Import and Preparation: Refined the sheets in Power Query by removing unnecessary columns and adjusting data types to enable chart creation.
 After that, Imported the Excel file containing the segregated sheets to build a data model based on respondent IDs.
 - Measure Creation:<br>
 &emsp;- Developed measures to calculate:<br>
 &emsp;&emsp;1.
-Percentages of total respondents for dimensions such as Gender and Race (formulas available in the [TXT file]() attached<br>
+Percentages of total respondents for dimensions such as Gender and Race (formulas available in the [TXT file]() attached).<br>
+&emsp;&emsp;2.
+Average salary.<br>
+&emsp;&emsp;3.
+A card on the “Demography” tab to display selected industries or “All” if all are selected.<br>

+&emsp;- Interactive Features:<br>
+&emsp;&emsp;1.
+Added a moving filter bar on the “Demography” tab, toggled by a filter icon (using bookmarks) and a hide icon (left-pointing arrow in a circle)..<br>
+&emsp;&emsp;2.
+Created a “Clear Filters” action on all tabs except “Summary” to reset filters on the page..<br>

 ## Contenido